-“Men are socialized to be more I-focused rather than we-focused,” Dr. Josh Coleman, a psychologist and senior fellow at the Counsel for Contemporary Families at the University of Texas in Austin.
+“Men are socialized to be more I-focused than we-focused,” says Dr. Josh Coleman, a psychologist and senior fellow at the Counsel for Contemporary Families at the University of Texas in Austin.
 “Making that switch once you have a child can be difficult for dads, and leads to unexpected stress.”

 Something else to consider: Experiencing guilt, loss, and anger could also be part of male postpartum depression (PPD).
 For years, medical experts thought women were the only ones who suffered from postpartum depression, but a study in the Journal of the American Medical Association found that 10 percent of new dads experience it as well, which compares somewhat evenly to the 12 percent of women showing symptoms.
 The condition is marked by feelings of sadness, worthlessness, and withdrawal in your new role as a parent.

 What’s more, a new study from the University of Southern California finds that post-baby depression in men is linked to a drop in testosterone levels, evidence that negative emotions surrounding new fatherhood are not just in your head.
 They’re biochemically based.

 Alleviating some of those emotions requires accepting that you had certain expectations about being a new dad that have not turned out to be true, Galinsky believes.
 Reconsider your belief that all parenting should be split right down the middle; try to see it as a ping-pong match, and think of ways to contribute when it’s your turn.
 For instance, “When the baby is crying in the middle of the night, be the one who gets out of the cozy warm bed, walks to the crib to get him, and carries him back to the mom for nursing,” suggests Coleman.
 “Help her, not the baby,” agrees Galinsky.
 “We’ve found in surveys that what women want most is a partner who takes care of them during this time.”